Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Framework and Taxonomy

-We also distinguish between an external memory in a GNN vs. an internal or recurrent memory.
-There is a sizeable body of work on gated GNNs (e.g. \cite{li2015gated}) which rely on a recurrent unit to process some input for a fixed number of timesteps $T$, and output a sequence.
+There is a sizeable body of work on GNNs which rely on a recurrent unit to process some input for a fixed number of timesteps $T$.
 The recurrent unit contains a hidden state, which is a short-term memory store that propagates information from timestep to timestep based on a rule such as the one defined by Equation (\ref{eq:GGNN}) and illustrated in Figure \ref{fig:gatedGNN}.
 In a typical gated GNN, hidden states from $t < -T$ are discarded.
-Given that these hidden states are temporary memories directly mapped to their recurrent units, we can view them as memories that are \textit{internal} to the units.
-This type of memory is distinct from other forms of information storage in a neural network, such as a key-value database or a knowledge graph.
-We refer to these other forms of storage as \textit{external} memory stores.
-External memories are not tied to a specific processing unit -- that is, they can be accessed and modified based on the activity of many units.
+Given that these hidden states are temporary memories directly mapped to a single node, we can view them as memories that are \textit{internal} to the nodes.
+A recent work which caches these node-specific hidden states are also only storing internal memories \cite{ma2022cachegnn}.
 By analogy to biological systems, an internal memory state can be thought of as persistent activity in a single neuron, whereas an external memory state would be a record of activity across a population of neurons.
-From this we can see that any information that would be beneficial to many units should be stored in external memory.
-On the other hand, it would be inefficient to store information that is only useful to a single unit or a small number of units in external memory -- instead storing it in a state internal to the unit is preferable.
+From this we can see that any information that would be beneficial to many nodes should be stored in external memory.
+On the other hand, it would be inefficient to store information that is only useful to a single node or a small number of nodes in external memory -- instead, storing it in a state internal to the node is preferable.
+The term external memory is in reference to MANNs such as the Neural Turing Machine \cite{graves2014neural}, where a controller learns what to read and write to memory using inputs across many neurons.
+The external memory has a defined size, or capacity, that sets how many discrete memory vectors are stored.
+In an augmented GNN for dialog systems, for example, the controller uses input from recent context and from a knowledge base to figure out what to read and write to the memory state \cite{wu2022GraphMemDialog}. \paragraph{Other forms of external memory} As described in Section \ref{subsec:mlproblems}, one augmentation to the graph structure that can be considered a form of globally accessible memory is the virtual node which is connected to every single other node in the graph.
+Unlike the external memories modeled after MANNs, the read and write rules for GC memory nodes are defined by the message passing paradigm.
+Since these memories span many units, we classify them as external memories in Figure \ref{fig:venndiagram}.
+However, their distinct form warrants a separate entry in Table \ref{tab:taxonomy1}.

-Note that this terminology is not consistent in the reviewed works.
-For example, in \cite{zweig2020neural} the memory used for reinforcement learning depends on a recurrent unit with internal states.
-However, the authors refer to this memory as external because it is external to the agent, not because it is external to the GNN.